Registration for 2023 events is open! Register here. Ensure lowest prices by registering early!

 Yes!

-On Pace Race will be providing pacers for the Marathon, International Half-Marathon and U.S.-Only Half-Marathon.
+On Pace Race will be providing pacers for the Marathon, International Half-Marathon and Motor City Half-Marathon.
 On Pace is a vibrant community of athletes who can be found pacing races throughout the United States.
 This is On Pace’s first time working with the Detroit Free Press Marathon.
 It has 76 members on its team, each helping other runners get to the finish line in their goal time.

 You can connect with the pacers in the starting corrals.
 They will be in order of pace (faster pacers closer to the start) at least 15 minutes prior to the start of the race.
 Feel free to introduce yourself — and run with a pacer!
 On Pace’s strategy will be to run mainly even splits.
 They will be pacing the following times: